Changissnz/FEDS_shield/README.md

 FEDS shield can only perform encodings on string messages.
 Given a string message `m`, each character `a` in `m` will go through a cipher that produces the flattened version of the FEDS shield and a padding consisting of the `Centurion`'s enemies.

 Run tests by going into this directory.
 Then
-`python -m unittest discover tests`
+`python -m unittest discover tests`.

 *emphasis*